Just Say Da

 Just Say Da was Sire Records' Volume 4 of Just Say Yes and was originally released on September 4, 1990 as a winter CD sampler.
-It contained remixes and non-album tracks of artists on the label, most of which were considered new wave or modern rock (all would eventually fall under the genre alternative rock).
+It contained remixes and non-album tracks of artists on the label, most of which were considered new wave or modern rock.
 This was the first of the 'Just Say' themed albums to carry the Parental Advisory labeling.
 It was rated four stars by AllMusic.